marisanest/moving-images-website/README.md

   }
   ```
 To use textures upload your image into the folder `data/textures/`.
 In your shader add the URL as a comment next to the texture uniform.
 See [template_texture.frag](https://github.com/marisanest/moving-images-website/blob/108672c1e7638b19cbbb1f1baf713abc56f5b82d/shaders/template_texture.frag#L8) for reference.

+The lessons for the course can be found in [this repo](https://github.com/edap/udk-shaders)